 The winner of our £10 Book Voucher has been contacted and the book voucher sent.
 Well done Katie.

 Mental Health Support

-Mental Health Support is a partnership project between New Horizons Mental Health and Emotional Well-being Resource Centre, LHB and Rhondda Cynon Taf County Borough Council.
+Mental Health Support is a partnership project between New Horizons Mental Health Resource Centre, LHB and Rhondda Cynon Taf County Borough Council.
 Mental Health Support aims to provide accessible advice and information about mental health issues and services to people with mental health problems, their carers, health professionals and anyone else with an interest in mental illness.

 The site has many features for you to use.
 Here you can keep in touch with friends by using the chatroom; if you feel strongly about something, add a topic to the forum and start a thread.
 You can sign up to our newsletter for ongoing updates about New Horizons.
 Or check out the latest health news.
 We are also on Twitter and Facebook now, so give us a look.

 This is your web site!
 Feel free to give us feedback about what you think.
 Let us know your ideas for the site and what you would like to see on it.
 You are invited to contribute articles for use on the site.
 We'd love to display your work.

 For information about participating in web site content, contact : firstname.lastname@example.org

 New Horizons have some fantastic Volunteer Opportunities available.
 Check them out here >> www.newhorizons-mentalhealth.co.uk

 We need Virtual Volunteers to help us with the web site.
 If you want to research and write articles and stories, source images or take photographs, provide technical IT support to the web site co-ordinator, or share IT skills with other contributors, contact us.